Artificial Intelligence > Gerstner Scholars Program in AI Translation

 "AI holds incredible promise for the future of medicine, but it takes more than just algorithms to make that promise a reality,” says Louis V. Gerstner, Jr. “It requires a commitment to innovation and to the talented individuals who can turn theory into practice.
 By creating the Gerstner Scholars Program at Mayo Clinic, we ensure that clinicians with patient-first strategies have what they need to redefine what’s possible in healthcare."

-The inaugural cohort of 10 Gerstner Scholars has already demonstrated exceptional promise, presenting high-impact projects poised to significantly advance healthcare.
+The Gerstner Scholars demonstrate exceptional promise, presenting high-impact projects poised to significantly advance healthcare.
 Their innovative proposals highlight the transformative potential of AI in medicine.

 Learn more about Gerstner Philanthropies.